 - Must be considered by the court when dividing assets between divorcing spouses

 Finally, the language of the agreement itself is perhaps the most important consideration.
-We strongly recommend that anyone considering entering into a prenuptial agreement schedule a consultation with our knowledgeable family lawyers in Somerset County.
+We strongly recommend that anyone considering entering into a prenuptial agreement schedule a consultation with our knowledgeable prenup lawyers in Somerset County.
 Distinctions in language that may seem subtle now can lead to serious issues down the road.

 Give us a call at (908) 274-3028 or complete our online contact form to get started with a free consultation.